Cork and Kerry Place Names Survey

 |

-volumes of the Place Names Survey in both the Cork and Kerry Place Names Archives
+Accompaning the bound volumes of the Place Names Survey in both the Cork and Kerry Place Names

 rural Co.
-Cork runs to some 160 boxes while that for the Kerry Place Names Survey is to be
+Cork runs to 90 boxes for the Cork Survey while that for the Kerry Place Names Survey is

 |